NOAA-PMEL/PyFerret/README.md

 cd $HOME/git/PyFerret
 ```
 Working with a cloned repository allows you to quickly and easily update
 and rebuild PyFerret when updates appear that you wish to use.
-Just executing the command:
+Executing the command:
 ```shell
 git pull
 ```